Galmoli/solidity-sample-code/README.md

 This repository **contains a contract and its respective tests** that I developed while working as a **Smart Contract Programmer**.

 The functionality of the contract in this repository is to **maintain the correct collateralization of debt** issued by the platform.
-If a user uses debt and the collateral falls below the required health ratio, it will **liquidate the vault via an Uniswap Flash Loan**.
+If a user issues debt and the collateral falls below the required health ratio, it will **liquidate the vault via an Uniswap Flash Loan**.

 Please note that this contract won't compile out of the box because it requires dependencies that I'm not allowed to share.